frida/frida-website/_docs/javascript-api.md

   },
 {% endhighlight %}

++   `Stalker.flush()`: flush out any buffered events.
+Useful when you don't want to wait until the next `Stalker.queueDrainInterval` tick.

 +   `Stalker.garbageCollect()`: free accumulated memory at a safe point after `Stalker#unfollow`.
 This is needed to avoid race-conditions where the thread just unfollowed is executing its last instructions.